k8-scalar/k8-scalar/docs/tutorial.md

 Scalar is a fully distributed, extensible load testing tool with numerous features.
 Have a look at the [Scalar documentation](./scalar) for more information.

 ## (4) Deploying experiment-controller
 Some experiment-controllers may need access to the API server.
-In this tutorial, we will give the experiment-controller cluster admin privileges.
-This is of course very insecure and disallowed for clusters in production workloads
+In this tutorial, we will give the experiment-controller cluster admin privileges so it can create, read, update and delete any information about any deployments in any namespace of the K8s cluster.
+This is of course very insecure and disallowed for clusters in production environments.
+Thus, only allowed for benchmarking purposes in closed lab scenarios.

 ## Creating secrets to enable access to Kubernetes API for experiment-controller pod
 When th erperiment-controller interact directly with the Kubernetes cluster, it uses _kubectl_ tool, as a normal user.